WiiW337/monkeesbandweb/readme.md

 ## Testing
+- The site was tested on Google Chrome browser.
 - Because of the grid system of bootstrap, the webpage is responsive to different screen size.

 ## Credit
+- All material like photos, musics, & videos is get from the milestone project 1 of code institute.
-- in HOME page, member detail is get from Wikipedia
+- Member detail is get from Wikipedia.
--